Hiroyuki Kobayashi (producer)

 Hiroyuki Kobayashi (小林 裕幸, Kobayashi Hiroyuki) is a Japanese video game producer.
-A former employee of Capcom, he is the founder of GPTRACK50 Studio, which is a subsidiary of NetEase.
+A former employee of Capcom, he is the founder of GPTRACK50, a subsidiary studio of NetEase.

 Career

 Kobayashi studied computer science at Chukyo University.
-After graduating, he was hired at Capcom in 1995 as a programmer on the first Resident Evil game.
+After graduating, he joined Capcom in 1995 and worked on the first Resident Evil game as a programmer.
 After working as programmer on the sequel and a planner on the first Dino Crisis game, his first producer role was on Dino Crisis 2 in 2000.

 Starting with the first Sengoku Basara game (titled Devil Kings in North America) in 2005, Kobayashi worked as the producer for the video game series as well as a planning supervisor for the various anime adaptations.
 He was very interested in the Sengoku period and wanted to create an action game inspired by that period.

-After 27 years working at Capcom, Kobayashi left the company in March 2022 and announced that he joined NetEase Games in August of that same year as a producer.
+After twenty seven years, Kobayashi left Capcom in March 2022 and announced that he joined NetEase in August of that same year.

-Kobayashi established NetEase's company GPTRACK50 Studio in October 2022.
+Kobayashi established the company GPTRACK50 in October 2022.
+He worked on a zombie role-playing video game Stupid Never Dies, which will be released for PlayStation 5 and Steam on October 21, 2026.